ready4god2513/readable_message/README.md

 ## Usage

-`console(e, *args)` // Takes a string or any object that responds to :class, :message, and/or :backtrace or
+`readable(e, *args)` // Takes a string or any object that responds to :class, :message, and/or :backtrace or
 `ReadableMessage::Formatter.new(e, *args).to_s`